Taiyuan: Qin dynasty

-Later, King Xin of Han moved the capital from Jinyang to Mayi (present-day Shuozhou) with the approval from the emperor Gaozu.
-However, King Xin of Han conspired with the Xiongnu against Gaozu, and attacked Han for many years.
-In 196 BC, King Xin of Han was killed after he lost a battle.
-And the vassal state of Han was replaced by the vassal state of Dai, with Jinyang as the administrative center of Dai.

-During the tumultuous Three Kingdoms, the population of Taiyuan decreased significantly due to constant warfares.
-Taiyuan was ruled by Gongsun Zan, Yuan Shao, and then by Cao Cao, and was part of Cao Wei afterwards.

 Jin dynasty and Sixteen Kingdoms

 During the Jin dynasty, Taiyuan was again changed into a vassal state.
 Following the ending of the Jin dynasty, ethnic minority peoples settled a series of short-lived sovereign states in northern China, commonly referred to as Sixteen Kingdoms.
 Taiyuan was part of Former Zhao, Later Zhao, Former Qin, Former Yan, Former Qin again, Western Yan, and Later Yan chronologically.

 In 304, Liu Yuan founded the Xiongnu state of Former Zhao, whose army raided the area around Taiyuan for years and eventually obtained Taiyuan in 316.
 In 319, Taiyuan became part of Later Zhao, founded by Shi Le.
 Later, Taiyuan was obtained by Former Yan in 358, and by Former Qin in 370.
-Former Qin was founded by Fu Jian in 351 with capital of Chang'an.

 Fu Jian died in 384.
 His son Fu Pi declared himself an emperor in 385, with Jinyang (central city of Taiyuan) as the capital.
 But the next year, Fu Pi was defeated by the Western Yan prince Murong Yong in 386, and Taiyuan became part of Western Yan.
-In 394, Taiyuan was conquered by Later Yan army.

 Southern and Northern Dynasties

 In 386, Tuoba Gui founded Northern Wei.
 In 396, Northern Wei expanded to Taiyuan.

-In 543, Eastern Wei was founded by Gao Huan, with the capital at the city of Ye, and Taiyuan as the alternative capital (别都), where the Mansion of the "Great Chancellor" Gao Huan (大丞相府) was located.
+In 534, Eastern Wei was founded by Gao Huan, with the capital at the city of Ye, and Taiyuan as the alternative capital (别都), where the Mansion of the "Great Chancellor" Gao Huan (大丞相府) was located.

-In 550, Northern Qi was founded by Gao Yang, who maintained his father Gao Huan's choice of Taiyuan as the alternative capital.
-The Buddhist Tianlongshan Grottoes of Taiyuan started during this period, and continued for many centuries afterwards.

 In 577, Taiyuan was conquered and became part of Northern Zhou.